DarthZhang/Scratchwork/README.md

 # MIMIC-III

 This folder includes my MIMIC III Codes.
 Preliminary data visualization, table summaries can be found in PRELIM folder.
 CHF folder contains studies one for CHF readmission patients.
 SQL folder contains SQL code for linux environment.

+<i>Let us move the World from Batesian Mimicry to Bayesian MIMIC-III.</i>